The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 list disk

 In the window you will see a numbered list hard drives that are connected to the system.
-Next, guided by the volume, select the disk with the installed operating system.
-When you have one unpartitioned disk, you don't need to guess anything.
-We enter the following command:
+Next, based on the volume, select a disk with the operating system installed.
+When you have one unpartitioned disk, there is no need to guess anything.
+Enter the following command:

 select disk 0 or 1

-numbers 0 And 1 these are the disk partition numbers.
-After that, enter the command in the line to display the available partitions of the selected disk:
+numbers 0 And 1 These are the disk partition numbers.
+After that, enter the command in the line to display the existing partitions of the selected disk:

 list partition